Useful websites and apps for long road trips

 Never be stuck carting around full waste tanks again.
 Sanidumps is an app that locates the nearest dump station for you so you can get back to having fun!

 You didn’t think we would forget the most important app of all, did you!?

 The Entegra Coach app

-Sure, much of the appeal of hitting the road is to disconnect from the screens and digital devices that are now a huge part of our everyday lives, but when it comes to those extra-long trips, apps and sites like these certainly have their time and place.
+Sure, much of the appeal of hitting the road is to disconnect from the screens and digital devices that are now a huge part of our everyday lives, but when it comes to those extra-long trips, apps and sites like these can help keep you stress-free.